MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 When the update check completes, it will trigger the `onUpdateCheck` callback with one of two possible values:
 1. `null` if there's no update available.
 This occurs in the following scenarios:
-   - The configured deployment doesn't contain any releases, and therefore, nothing to update.
+   - The configured deployment doesn't contain any releases, so there's nothing to update.
    - The latest release within the configured deployment is targeting a different binary version than what you're currently running (either older or newer).
-   - The currently running app already has the latest release from the configured deployment, and therefore, doesn't need it again.
+   - The currently running app already has the latest release from the configured deployment, so it doesn't need the release again.
-2. A `RemotePackage` instance that represents an available update that can be inspected and/or subsequently downloaded.
+2. A `RemotePackage` instance that represents an available update that can be inspected and later downloaded.

 Parameters:
 * **onSuccess**: Callback that's invoked upon receiving a successful response from the server.
 The callback receives a single parameter, which is described above.